MaybeShewill-CV/attentive-gan-derainnet/README.md

 # attentive-gan-derainnet
-Use tensorflow to implement a Deep Convolution Generative Adversarial Network for image derain task mainly based on the CVPR2018 paper "ttentive Generative Adversarial Network for Raindrop Removal from A Single Image".You can refer to their paper for details https://arxiv.org/abs/1711.10098.
+Use tensorflow to implement a Deep Convolution Generative Adversarial Network for image derain task mainly based on the CVPR2018 paper "Attentive Generative Adversarial Network for Raindrop Removal from A Single Image".You can refer to their paper for details https://arxiv.org/abs/1711.10098.
 This model consists of a attentive attentive-recurrent network, a contextual autoencoder network and a discriminative network.
 Using convolution lstm unit to generate attention map